 ActiveCampaign is an integrated marketing and customer relationship management (CRM) suite with a foundation in email marketing.
 Targeted towards small-to-midsize businesses, the software is designed to help organizations build their contact lists, create professional emails, manage campaigns, track customer behavior and measure their marketing campaign performance.

 For a long time, the only email service providers that provided automation capabilities were hugely expensive products like InfusionSoft and Ontraport.
 This put the power that automation out of the reach for many small businesses and entrepreneurs.

 ActiveCampaign is an affordable email service provider that also includes some impressive email marketing automation features.
 This makes it one of the best choices for power email marketers.

 ActiveCampaign’s email marketing and marketing automation applications include drag-and-drop email design, lead capture forms, social integration and tracking, lead segmentation, website tracking and email campaign reporting.
 While ActiveCampaign integrates with several leading third-party CRM solutions, it also offers its own sales force automation (SFA) features, including contact management, drag-and-drop deal tracking, pipeline management and lead scoring.

 They offer an extremely flexible pricing plan for any business, from small to enterprise.
 Prices start at just $9/mo for 500 contacts.
 Despite this, not many people have even heard of them.

-	With their email automation, you can introduce new customers to your products or surprise existing ones with an exclusive offer triggered by their behavior.
+With their email automation, you can introduce new customers to your products or surprise existing ones with an exclusive offer in real time triggered by their behavior.
 The automation feature allows you to engage with your customers at scale with little effort.